ParagEkbote/hf-model-inspector/README.md

 # hf-model-inspector

-Here’s a polished `README.md` draft for your GitHub workflow based on your final `entrypoint.py` that produces a comprehensive model inspection report:

-# HF Transformers Model Inspector

 This repository provides a **GitHub Actions workflow** and a **Python CLI tool** (`entrypoint.py`) to inspect Hugging Face Transformers models.
 It generates a **comprehensive Markdown report** with key model details, including architecture, parameter counts, and more.

 ---